nhost/nhost/README.md

   <hr />
 </div>

-**Nhost is an open-source GraphQL backend,** built with the following things in mind:
+**Nhost is an open source Firebase alternative with GraphQL,** built with the following things in mind:

-- Open-Source
+- Open Source
-- Developer Productivity
+- GraphQL
 - SQL
-- GraphQL
+- Great Developer Experience

 Nhost consists of open source software: